h4gnr/openai-task-master/README-task-master.md

 4. Configure with the following details:
    - Name: "Task Master"
    - Type: "Command"
-   - Command: "npx -y --package task-master-ai task-master-mcp"
+   - Command: "npx -y --package openai-task-master task-master-mcp"
 5. Save the settings

 Once configured, you can interact with Task Master's task management commands directly through Cursor's interface, providing a more integrated experience.